h5md/h5md/draft.rst

           +-- version

 ``version``
-    An attribute that contains the H5MD file format version that the file conforms to, as an integer of version number ``1``.
+    An attribute that contains the version of the H5MD specification the H5MD structure conforms to, as an integer of version number ``1``.

 ``author``
     A group that contains metadata on the person responsible for the simulation